 Another difference is who makes the final buying decision.
 In consumer marketing, marketers are typically speaking directly to a single decision-maker, who will decide whether or not to purchase the product or service.
 In B2B marketing, a sales team usually deals with a group of people with varying roles and responsibilities within the company which may or may not include the ultimate decision maker.

 A third distinction between B2B and B2C marketing is messaging.
 Consumer brands tend to be more emotional in their marketing approach because they’re appealing to a broader human audience rather than a specific company role or team.
 Messaging needs to make customers feel good about their purchase instead of focusing on return on investment (ROI), which is the main focus for B2B customers.

-Your consumer marketing strategy can include both traditional channels like TV and newer platforms like social media, YouTube, streaming services, email, and mobile apps.
+Your consumer marketing strategy can include both traditional channels such as TV, magazines, and billboards, as well as newer platforms like social media, YouTube, streaming services, email, and mobile apps.
 Consumer brands can also use industry events to reach their target audiences.
 Whatever channel you use to share your message, remember to balance frequency and reach.
-How often can you reinforce a positive brand perception to the most people?

 It’s important to understand how your brand is already perceived.
 To that end, your business can conduct something called “brand sentiment analysis.”
 Using artificial intelligence, marketing teams can crawl through thousands of your brand mentions on social media to paint a picture of the type of emotional resonance your brand has with customers.
 You can use that market research to build better customer relationships.

 Does Consumer Marketing Rely More on Data or Emotion?